ItinerarY for 2018 english PROGRAMMES

 Days 6-8 We will visit the extraordinary prehistoric site of Stonehenge in Wiltshire.

 Then we will travel on to stay in the vibrant and historic city of Brighton to experience some of their dazzling and imaginative heritage sites such as The Royal Pavilion, the exotic Pleasure Palace built for George IV.
 We will visit the Grade 1 Regency Town House and take part in a practical historic plastering activity and also enjoy a Regency themed formal dinner in the evening.

 On Monday we will visit the historic town of Lewes to learn about their historic textiles and enjoy afternoon tea together and then travel on to Oxford.

-Day 9 We will walk to Windsor Castle to enjoy a stimulating session with their specialist staff and then travel on to Oxford to stay in university accommodation.
+Day 9 We will take a coach to Windsor Castle to enjoy a stimulating session with their specialist staff and then travel back to Oxford to stay in university accommodation.

 Day 10 You will have enjoy a specialist session at the famous Pitt Rivers Museum before we travel on to the outstanding Stowe Palace, a fabulous 18th century house and garden and enjoy a tour of the magnificent garden.

 Day 11 You will join the senior staff at Stowe Palace, where you will gain insights into the development of this palace in its magnificent setting.
 You will see conservation in action and learn about estate management.
-You will consider the challenges posed by the development of their new visitor centre.
 You will be staying on the estate itself and you will enjoy a delicious formal dinner in the house.

 Stowe House, Buckinghamshire.
 Image CC-SA-BY 2.0 Wesley Trevor Johnston